ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 #### resources
 It’s important to specify container CPU and memory requests and limits for each group spec.
-For GPU workloads, you may also wish to specify GPU limits e.g. `nvidia.com/gpu: 1` if using an nvidia GPU device plugin.
+For GPU workloads, you may also wish to specify GPU limits.
+For example, set `nvidia.com/gpu:2` if using an nvidia GPU device plugin and you wish to specify a pod with access to 2 GPUs.
 See {ref}`kuberay-gpu` for more details.

 It is ideal when possible to size each Ray pod such that it takes up the